Skip These Hanoi Food ‘Classics’ — Here’s Where to Actually Eat

 Trap #1: Pho on Hoan Kiem Lake (any restaurant with a view)

-You know the ones.
-They’re touristy, they have English menus with photos, and they’re charging $8-12 for pho that tastes like it was simmered for 45 minutes instead of 12 hours.
-The broth is thin, the meat is tough, and you’re paying 600% markup for the privilege of looking at a lake while eating mediocre food.
-I watched a couple from Toronto spend $24 on two bowls and then complain it wasn’t as good as the pho in their hometown.
-Of course it wasn’t—they ordered it at a tourist restaurant in a colonial building.
+You’ve seen them.
+Tourist hotspots with English menus full of pictures, charging $8-12 for pho that tastes like it was rushed.
+The broth is weak, the meat is rubbery, and you’re shelling out six times the price just to eat by a lake.
+I once watched a couple from Toronto spend $24 on two bowls and complain it wasn’t as good as back home.
+Well, duh—they ordered it at a colonial-style tourist trap.

 Trap #2: “Authentic” Bun Cha at Tourist-Dense Restaurants in the Old Quarter

 Yes, Obama ate bun cha.
-Yes, it’s delicious.
-No, you don’t need to eat it at a restaurant that has “Obama Ate Here” in five languages on the storefront.
-Bun Cha Huong Lien—the actual spot—is still good, but it’s become a photo op destination.
-The real move?
-Hit the neighborhood joints in Ba Dinh where locals queue at 11:45am and it’s sold out by 1pm.
-You’ll pay $1.50 instead of $5, and the grilled pork will actually be charred, not apologetically lukewarm.
+Yes, it’s amazing.
+No, you don’t need to eat it at a place with “Obama Ate Here” plastered in five languages.
+Bun Cha Huong Lien—the actual spot—is still decent, but it’s become more about photos than food.
+Your best bet?
+Hit the neighborhood spots in Ba Dinh where locals line up at 11:45am and it’s gone by 1pm.
+You’ll pay $1.50 instead of $5, and the pork will actually have grill marks, not be limp and sad.

 Trap #3: Rooftop Bars Serving “Modern Vietnamese Cuisine”

-Translation: overpriced appetizers and Western interpretations of Vietnamese food that would make a grandmother in Hue weep.
-A spring roll shouldn’t cost $8 or come with a foam.
-These places exist to sell you an Instagram moment, not dinner.
-You’ll spend $40-60 per person and leave hungrier than when you arrived.
+Translation: overpriced snacks and Western takes on Vietnamese food that’d make your grandma cringe.
+A spring roll shouldn’t cost $8 or come with foam.
+These places are selling Instagram moments, not meals.
+Drop $40-60 per person and leave still hungry.

 Trap #4: English-Only Menus in the Old Quarter Tourist Corridor

-If a restaurant only has an English menu and pictures of the dishes, it’s not protecting you—it’s price-gouging you.
-A pho place with laminated English menus is charging 3-4x what the Vietnamese-menu-only spot down the street is charging for essentially the same product.
-The Old Quarter is beautiful and historic, but 80% of what tourists eat there is marked up aggressively.
+If a restaurant only has an English menu with pictures, it’s not helping you—it’s ripping you off.
+A pho spot with laminated English menus charges 3-4x what the Vietnamese-only place down the street does.
+The Old Quarter is charming, but 80% of what tourists eat there is a markup.

 What the Locals Actually Eat